ESAP-WP5/binder-empty/README.md

 # binder-empty
-Project for use by Binder services
+This project has been setup for use by ESAP and Binder Services, as a starting point for anyone wanting to start a notebook or set of notebooks from scratch.